By SewCream / Shutterstock.com

 If you are hoping to lose weight, then a keto diet might be able to help you with that.
 Keep in mind that there are many different diets that have been shown to help people lose weight, and that keto is only one option if that is your main goal.
 Cutting carbohydrates significantly and suddenly can cause your body to crash, so the keto diet may be difficult for many people to sustain over the longer period of time necessary for weight loss.

-The low FODMAP approach is more appropriate if you are experiencing gastrointestinal problems related to eating and want an IBS diet plan to help you pinpoint the exact causes.
-If you know or suspect that you have IBS, eliminating and then slowly reintroducing foods via a low FODMAP diet can help you reduce many of your symptoms over the long-term.
+The low FODMAP approach is more appropriate if you are experiencing gastrointestinal problems related to eating and want an irritable bowel syndrome diet plan to help you pinpoint the exact causes.
+If you know or suspect that you have irritable bowel syndrome, eliminating and then slowly reintroducing foods via a low FODMAP diet can help you reduce many of your IBS symptoms over the long-term.

 The Low FODMAP diet is proven by scientific studies to improve negative digestive symptoms in as little as 2 weeks for 80% of people who try it.
 The Low FODMAP diet isn't made just for irritable bowel syndrome though.